01 / 20

 Eye-relative gaze

-• weye — distance between the same two canthi.
-Used as the normaliser so g is unitless: head pose, screen distance, and resolution drop out.
+• weye — canthus-to-canthus distance — normaliser so g drops head pose, distance, resolution

-After a 30-frame baseline at session start g₀, drift is Δ = g − g₀.
-Stimuli presented while ‖Δ‖ > 4° are flagged and excluded from the ZEST posterior update.
-Heijl-Krakau blind-spot catches run in parallel for the standard reliability indices.
+After 30-frame baseline g₀, drift Δ = g − g₀.
+Stimuli at ‖Δ‖ > 4° are excluded from the ZEST posterior; Heijl-Krakau blind-spot catches run in parallel.

 FIXATION TARGET ±4° tolerance stim @ 21° patient eye